 Our low price isn't just a one-time deal!

-Now is a good time to arrange for a tune-up as dealers often have staff they need to keep active.
+Now is a good time to arrange for a tune-up as dealers often have technicians they need to keep active.
 If you haven't had a tune-up and had 5 or more deliveries since your last one, it is time to get it done.
 While the long-standing recommendation has always been to get an annual tune-up, the low sulfur and increasing bio-diesel percentages in all heating oil make for less soot and gunk to be cleaned.
-So we figure once you've used 800 gallons or so it is a good time to get your system cleaned.
+So we figure once you've used 800 gallons or so, it is a good time to get your system cleaned.

 How do our prices compare?